liamwalsh1980/Milestone-Project-1/README.md

 * I wanted to use all colours pre-picked for the homepage and with the hero image being colourful I felt this would maximise the attraction for all users.

 * The cover text highlights three key benefits about the website.
 The text was formatted as an unordered list with the bullet points removed.
-At first the unordered list was nested in a div element; however, I wanted the list to sit inside a semantic element to show improved web developmemt.
+At first the unordered list was nested in a div element; however, I wanted the list to sit inside a semantic element to show improved web development.
 I used the aside element to achieve this.
 On a desktop screen size, the colours I chose for the cover text list was a dark blue with a light grey background colour using rgba(106, 112, 116, 0.7).
 The 'alpha' was used to show a softened colour background and to appear to blend into the hero image.
 On small laptop, tablet and mobile screen sizes the cover text sits below the hero image with a blue background colour and the font colour in light grey.
-I chosen to move this below the hero image so the user would clearly see the hero image first and then the cover text below with the idea to achieve better overall UX.
+I chose to move this below the hero image so the user would clearly see the hero image first and then the cover text below with the idea to achieve better overall UX.

 * There was an ordered list using numbers 1-3 giving an easy step by step process to move throughout the website.
 However, after careful consideration I decided to remove the ordered list and strengthen the look of the navigation menu bar with easy-to-understand menu titles within the navigation bar.
 Early versions of my <a href="/workspace/Milestone-Project-1/assets/images/embrace-autism-wireframes-1.pdf">Wireframe version 1</a> shows this feature.
 * Below the cover text there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 On all screen sizes this is dark blue with the light grey text.
 On small laptop, tablet and mobile screen sizes this sits below the hero image and cover text.
 The wording is in capital letters and when hovered over, the background colour changes to green showing the user that it can be clicked.
 Green for go was my thought on the colour change.